navinesh/leave-management-system/README.md

 ***For Admin and User web apps:***

-Admin and User module is developed using Create React App tool https://github.com/facebookincubator/create-react-app
+Admin and User app is developed using Create React App tool https://github.com/facebookincubator/create-react-app

 Clone the repo and install using ```yarn install``` or ```npm install```